dirkwhoffmann/vAmiga/Documentation/Developer/RunLoop.md

 # The Run Loop

 In this document we will examine how vAmiga calculates a single frame.
 If you've studied the document about the `Thread` class, you already know that the calculation of a single frame is triggered within the threads main execution function.
-When the thread is running in *periodoc* mode, the following function is executed:
+When the thread is running in *periodic* mode, the following function is executed:

 ```c++
 template <> void